ohovey1/vulnerable_app/README.md

 This project involves implementing various security protocols to defend against multiple vulnerabilities present in a Flask web application.
 Currently the application is vulnerable to the following:

+⚠️ **WARNING: This is a deliberately vulnerable web application intended for educational purposes only.** ⚠️

 1. SQL Injection
 2. Cross-Site Scripting (XXS)
 3. XML External Entity (XXE)